Can’t sleep? Want to fall asleep quickly and naturally?

 Do you toss and turn all night rather than sleep and dream?
 Do you struggle to drop off no matter how tired you get?
 Or are you waking up in the early hours, lying awake and anxiously watching the clock?

 If so, you’re not alone.
 Insomnia is a very common problem that drains your energy and affects your mood and your ability to function during the day.
 Chronic insomnia can even lead to serious health problems.
-However, you do not have put up with sleepless nights or rely on sleeping medications.
-We can help you tackle the underlying causes, give support with natural supplements, and suggest simple changes to your daily routine.
-It is possible to break the cycle of insomnia.
+Sleepless nights are not only exhausting – they drain you of your physical, mental and emotional capacity.
+Even more so when you don’t understand why you’re not sleeping.
+Our naturopaths can assess your symptoms and recommend any necessary test to confirm the underlying cause for your insomnia.

 Here are some of the more common symptoms.
 Two or more could suggest you are suffering from insomnia.

-A large-scale study conducted in 2010 by Dr Wong Wing-sze (associate professor at the Department of Psychological Studies at The Hong Kong Institute of Education), confirmed that 4 out of 10 adults in Hong Kong suffer from insomnia.
-And that it took them an average of 21 minutes to drop off, resulting in just 6.46 hours of sleep a night.
-So, it’s clear that sleep deprivation is quite common in adults and children alike, especially with our 24/7 world that never seems to switch off.
+Research showed it took an average of 21 minutes to fall asleep, resulting in just 6.46 hours of sleep a night.
+The recommended amount?
+At least 7 hours.
+Sleep deprivation is common in adults and children alike, especially with our 24/7 world that never seems to switch off.

 Insomnia is caused by a number of physical, psychological and/or lifestyle issues.
 If sleepless nights persist for more than one month, the problem is considered chronic.